 The bitter-sweet taste of Playadito Despalada finds it way into the aftertaste of this mate for quite a long-lasting period of time.
 Playadito Despalada doesn’t want to let you go and to be fair there is no reason for you to want it gone.
 The flavors and aromas of this mate pleasantly linger without going over the top, creating a nice coherent and smooth drinking experience.

-Playadito Con Palo really impressed me with its long duration, so I was expecting the same from Playadito Despalada, especially due to the fact that in my experience sin palo yerba mates usually last longer.
-I’m happy to say that this mate has a long duration — on average it lasted for about 25 to 30 refills.
-It makes me think that long duration is a feature of Playadito series, so if you are looking for that kind of mate you will not be disappointed with Playadito Despalada.
+Playadito Con Palo really impressed me with its long durability, so I was expecting the same from Playadito Despalada, especially due to the fact that in my experience sin palo yerba mates usually last longer.
+I’m happy to say that this mate has a long durability — on average it lasted for about 25 to 30 refills.
+It makes me think that long durability is a feature of Playadito series, so if you are looking for that kind of mate you will not be disappointed with Playadito Despalada.

 The last thing you want while drinking mate is to constantly re-heat your water or add more ice to it.
 No matter if it's hot mate or cold tereré, use a vacuum bottle or a very popular in South America mate thermos with sprout.